Skip links

 Industries Most Affected by Back Injuries

 Certain industries are more prone to back injuries due to the nature of their work.
-Preventing back injuries in nursing and preventing back injuries in healthcare are particularly critical due to the physical demands of patient handling.
+Preventing back injuries in nursing and preventing back injuries in healthcare is particularly critical due to the physical demands of patient handling.
 The construction industry, manufacturing, warehousing, and transportation also see high rates of back injuries.
 These industries often involve heavy lifting, repetitive movements, and awkward postures, increasing the risk of back injuries.

 Financial Impact of Back Injuries